lukaselflein/charge_optimization_folderstructure/Readme.md

 # Sarah Folder Structure
 Create a consistent, documented pipline and folder structure for self-consistent MD charge optimization.

+### Goal
+SMAMP (synthetic mimics of antimicrobial peptides) can be used for antimicrobial coating in medical applications.
+To understand a class of SMAMP, we simulate them via Molecular Dynamics (MD).
+An essential component of MD are point-charges.
+These are not available for the SMAMP molecules of interest, so we have to determine them ourselves.
+This repo contains scripts and a folderstructure to automate the calculation of these charges.

 ### Prerequisites
 Make sure you have the smamp module:
 1. Local installation